Blog > Free or Inexpensive Resources if You're Starting a Website

 Free fonts to use in graphics

 Make your site unique with your choice of typeface.
 There are loads of places where you can get free fonts to incorporate into your site’s graphics.
-It’s easy to find great fonts for free - take a look at sites like HypeforType, BeHance and The Northern Block
+It’s easy to find great fonts for free - take a look at sites like HypeforType and BeHance

 Free graphic makers

 Sophisticated, eye-catching graphics can give your website that extra edge, and it’s easier than you think with all the free graphic makers out there.
 Create has its own range of free graphics for use on your site.
 There are loads of other free places for graphics; sites like Canva.com have a vast range of templates for beautiful websites, and enjoy playing around with logo designs with logomakr.com - all for free!

 High quality written content can be time-consuming and tricky to get right, but if it’s done well it can really boost the credibility of your website.
 If you want help with the written content on your site, there are loads of sites where you can find inexpensive freelance writers:

 These sites provide a place to find experienced freelance content writers for your chosen fee, some for as little as £5 per hour.

 If you’re looking to save your cash and write your own content, great!
 Who better to write for your site than you!
 To ensure you can really showcase your expertise to the max, there are loads of great guides out there to get you started:

 Other things to think about